netplexflix/What-to-watch-on-Plex/README.md

 - Use your own `custom logo` on the landing page.
 - Admin panel for Settings and a `Session History` tab.
 - Choose between `Random` or `Fixed` suggestion order.
-- `Classic` or `Timed` swipe sessions:
+- Three Session Modes:
   - `Classic`: Swipe until you have a match liked by everyone.
   - `Timed`: Swipe for chosen amount of time and vote for the best matches.
-Includes a tie breaker animation.
+Includes a tie breaker.
+  - `Match Target`: Swipe until chosen amount of matches are made and vote on them.
+Includes a tie breaker.
 - Installable as PWA

 ### Prerequisites